Merchant Account Fees-What you need to know!

 This is a simplified version of the possible tiered discount rates.
-Each transaction will be charged a percentage fee and a per transaction fee.
+Each transaction will be charged a percentage fee and a per transaction cost.
 A transaction fee is usually a set price that you are charged to process each transaction.
 This fee is taken out whether the credit card is approved or declined by the card-issuing bank.

 There are many reasons for a downgrade fees.
 Some are within your control while others are not.
 For example, the type of credit card used by the customer can determine the rate at which the credit card transaction will be processed.
 This can be frustrating as business owners don’t usually get to choose what kind of card their customers use to pay the bill.

 However, that doesn’t mean that you are stuck paying impossibly high Merchant Account Fees.
 We teach our business owners to be proactive in understanding what kind of situations can affect their fees.
 By becoming aware of these fees and making small changes to the way you processes transactions, you can continue to process at the lowest qualified discount rate.